CHINESE NEW YEAR ACTIVITIES FOR KIDS & TEACHERS

 COPYRIGHT : The cliparts on this page are my creations.
 They are not to be taken for your collection or for your homepage use.
 If you wish to have cliparts, get it from our clipart collection.
 Thank.

-We will not be held responsible for any links or anything beyond our site.
+IMPORTANT : We are not responsible for any links beyond our site.